 Izzy came to us with a torn ACL that reattached in the wrong place on her leg.
 We adopted her and took her to the Medical Center For Birds for surgery to repair it.
 Izzy had a big surgery and several months of rehab but unfortunately the surgery didn't hold and her legs began to splay out.
 She can get around but never in a straight line.
 Izzy is a Silkie Frizzle chicken, so she has a hard time taking in proper nutrition due to the way her legs stand when feeding.
 Therefore, Izzy receives ongoing Gavage Feeding treatment to ensure she is properly nourished.

 Torpedo feeding is a method of feeding animals by providing the animals with "torpedos", small condensed bits of food, to swallow.

 In contrast with gavage feeding, torpedo feeding can provide animals with more condensed nutrition that is less water based.

 Gavage feeding is a method of feeding animals with a feeding tube that goes through the nose or mouth directly into the stomach in order to supply the animal with nutrition.

 See below for a video guide/example of gavage (tube) feeding.

 Medical Issue: Mycoplasma gallisepticum

-Cruz and Lady Sybil both came to the Sanctuary from different places with different personalities, however they both suffer from a nasal bacteria chronic respiratory disease called Mycoplasma gallisepticum which causes nasal passages and eyes to swell.
-One treatment for the bacteria is antibiotic eye drops.
+Cruz and Lady Sybil both came to the Sanctuary from different places with different personalities, however they both suffer/suffered from a nasal bacteria chronic respiratory disease called Mycoplasma gallisepticum which causes nasal passages and eyes to swell.
+Cruz has since passed but Lady Sybil continues to receive treatment for the nasal bacteria.